Bipolar Disorder Fact Sheet

 What Kinds of Medication Are Used for Bipolar Disorder?

 - Mood stabilizers.
-These medications are prescribed to help stabilize manic symptoms, prevent future episodes and reduce suicide risk.
-The most well-known of these is lithium, which is effective in 60 to 80 percent of manic and hypomanic episodes.
-Anticonvulsant (or anti-seizure) medications also have mood stabilizing effects.
-These include valproate (Depakote), carbamazepine (Tegretol), lamotrigine (Lamictal), gabapentin (Neurontin) and topiramate (Topamax).
+These medications are prescribed to help stabilize manic symptoms, prevent future episodes and reduce suicide risk, and are the most commonly prescribed medications for bipolar disorder.
+The most well-known of these is lithium, which seems to be effective for most people who experience manic and hypomanic episodes.
+Other commonly prescribed medications for bipolar disorder include anticonvulsant (or anti-seizure) medications (because they also have mood stabilizing effects).
+These medications include: valproate (Depakote), carbamazepine (Tegretol), lamotrigine (Lamictal), gabapentin (Neurontin) and topiramate (Topamax).

 Every medication has its own set of potentially serious side effects.
 For instance, Lamictal can cause Stevens-Johnson syndrome, a potentially fatal skin disease, though this is rare and is entirely avoidable by careful, slow dose titration.